Snowflake-Labs/sfquickstarts/site/devlabs/ingestion_real_time_cdc_with_hvr.md

 ColumnProperties, TableProperties, CollisionDetect, Transform, etc.
  [Full list of actions](https://www.hvr-software.com/docs/actions)

-## STEP 3: Job Initialization and Scheduling
+## Step 3: Job Initialization and Scheduling

 Once a channel is defined and after any changes to said channel definition it must then be initialized.
 Initialization creates